bozuko/bozuko/content/app/terms.md

-    Subject to these Terms of Use, Bozuko hereby grants you a non-exclusive, non-transferable right to (i) access the Site, (ii) access the products, services, software and other materials, including without limitation, any new feature added from time to time and made available through the Site (collectively, the ìServicesî) and (iii) download, print and use one copy of the information, materials and content to which you may have access as part of or through your use of the Services (collectively, ìContentî) for your personal noncommercial use only; provided, however, that any copy of the Content that you make shall retain all copyright and other proprietary notices contained therein and any other reproduction of the Content in any form or by any means without Bozukoís written permission is forbidden.
+    Subject to these Terms of Use, Bozuko hereby grants you a non-exclusive, non-transferable right to (i) access the Site, (ii) access the products, services, software and other materials, including without limitation, any new feature added from time to time and made available through the Site (collectively, the ‚ÄúServices‚Äù) and (iii) download, print and use one copy of the information, materials and content to which you may have access as part of or through your use of the Services (collectively, ‚ÄúContent‚Äù) for your personal noncommercial use only; provided, however, that any copy of the Content that you make shall retain all copyright and other proprietary notices contained therein and any other reproduction of the Content in any form or by any means without Bozuko‚Äôs written permission is forbidden.
 Unauthorized access to the Site or to the telecommunications or computer facilities used to deliver the Site is a breach of these Terms of Use and a violation of law.